 - Make beurre manié.
 Add softened butter and flour to a small bowl and mix it together until an even paste develops.
 Shape it into a rough ball.

 - Thicken the soup.
 Once the stew has been simmering for one hour, remove the bay leaf and skim any surface fat if desired.
-Add half of the beurre manié to the pot and whisk in as it melts.
+Add the beurre manié to the pot and whisk in as it melts.
 Simmer uncovered for another 15 minutes as the soup thickens, stirring in the frozen peas during the last several minutes of cook time.

 Recipe Tips and Tricks